-If you choose Mean radius, Number density, Size distribution, or Number density distribution, select the Separate multimodal PSD check box to enter settings for Points, Excess kurtosis, Valley depth ratio and Minimum peak.
+If you select Mean radius, Number density, Size distribution, Number density distribution, or Normalized number density distribution then select the Separate multimodal PSD checkbox to enter settings for Points, Excess kurtosis, Valley depth ratio and Minimum peak.

-See "Non-Isothermal Simulations" on page 44 for definitions.
+There are additional settings described for "Non-Isothermal Simulations" on page 52.